 This option enables a mode of using mail encryption that is sometimes (misleadingly) called “transport-only” encryption.
 In this mode of operation, the message encryption is stripped off as soon as the message has reached its destination.
 The encryption lasts only while the message is on its way.

-KMail supports this mode half-heartedly, since such functionality should better placed at the mail server (MTA) than at the mail client (MUA) level.
+KMail supports this mode half-heartedly, since such functionality should be placed at the mail server (MTA) and not at the mail client (MUA) level.
 Thus, future versions of KMail may drop support for this option.

 This will re-enable all such warnings for KMail.
-It does not make much sense to allow more fine-grained selection of which warnings to show since you can just check the option to suppress them again when they next show up.
+It does not make much sense to allow more fine-grained selection of which warnings to show since you can just check the option to suppress them again the next time they appear.